OpenTelemetry PostgreSQL Monitoring

-Monitoring PostgreSQL is essential to ensure the optimal performance, availability, and reliability of your PostgreSQL database.
+Monitoring PostgreSQL is essential to ensure the optimal performance, availability, and reliability of your database.
+Catching issues like connection exhaustion, long-running queries, or replication lag early prevents cascading failures in your application.

 What is OpenTelemetry Collector?

-OpenTelemetry Collectoropen in new window is an agent that pulls telemetry data from systems you want to monitor and export the collected data to an OpenTelemetry backendopen in new window.
+OpenTelemetry Collector is a vendor-agnostic agent that pulls telemetry data from systems you want to monitor and exports the collected data to an OpenTelemetry backend.

 OpenTelemetry PostgreSQL receiver

-To start monitoring PostgreSQL with Otel Collector, you need to configure PostgreSQL receiver in /etc/otel-contrib-collector/config.yaml using Uptrace DSN:
+To start monitoring PostgreSQL, configure the receiver in /etc/otel-contrib-collector/config.yaml using your Uptrace DSN:

 receivers: